LudicMindStudio/RoadAheadTeamVault/General/Main Story (Lakshmi's) Loose Brainstorming.md

 Ex.
 > Lakshmi graduates the postal guild
-> becomes more comfortable in the world and with he
+> becomes more comfortable in the world and with her job
+> Notices something about her family/self that is realted to the fog.
+> (mid point climax!!)
+Encounters some mystery with her family
+>